camelwater/Table-BOT/README.md

 ### Utility commands

-These commands can be used to edit the table based on your custom rules.
+These commands can be used to edit the table based on your custom ruleset outside of MKW's basic system.
 For example, penalizing players.

 `?edit`